Beard Miller Company

 Beard Miller Company LLP (bmc), a legacy firm of ParenteBeard LLC, was an accounting and auditing firm serving clients mainly in the mid-Atlantic region of the United States.
 The firm was created through a series of mergers, the largest occurring in January 2001 between Beard & Company and Miller & Company.
-Prior to merging with Parente Randolph in October 2009, bmc had 16 offices located in Pennsylvania, Maryland, New Jersey and New York, and more than 600 employees. bmc was a member of the larger BDO Seidman Alliance, which enables Accounting and Consulting organizations other than the "Big 4 auditors" to share resources which may be otherwise unattainable.
+Prior to merging with Parente Randolph in October 2009, bmc had 16 offices located in Pennsylvania, Maryland, New Jersey, and New York, and more than 600 employees. bmc was a member of the larger BDO Seidman Alliance, which enables Accounting and Consulting organizations other than the "Big 4 auditors" to share resources which may be otherwise unattainable.
 The CEO of bmc was Lamar Stoltzfus, who is now chairman of ParenteBeard.

 Branding

-Though the firm’s legal name was Beard Miller Company, the firm elected to use its initials in lower case (bmc) in day-to-day operations.
-The firm also used numbers in the place of letters when advertising the brand’s image, a form of "rebus".
+Though the firm’s legal name was Beard Miller Company, the firm elected to use its initials in lowercase (bmc) in day-to-day operations.
+The firm also used numbers in place of letters when advertising the brand’s image, a form of "rebus".
 For instance, the word “vision”, which appeared prominently in the company’s literature, is spelled out V1510N.